joannar77/Business_Performance_Analysis/README.md

 Data storytelling — combining ratios and risk flags to interpret business health.

-Developed using Python (pandas) in Jupyter Notebook.
-This project is presented as part of my professional portfolio and is not a distributed solution.
+**Developed using Python (pandas) in Jupyter Notebook** This project is presented as part of my professional portfolio and is not a distributed solution.